Do You Know How to Do Watercolor Whites?

 5. Lifting preparation may be applied before painting.
 Then the paint may be removed down to the white of the paper.

 6. Sand paper may be used to remove the paint from the tops of the bumps of watercolor paper for added texture.
-It may also be used to take all the paint away down to the bare paper.

 7. Scratching and scrapping tools are available to use on Aquabord, Claybord and other art panels.
+That's what I used for the fish scales.

 8. A brisk water stream from a spray bottle will wash some paint away.
 Then blot up the loose paint and water.